aleph2c/miros/doc/quickstart.rst

 The ``time.sleep(0.001)`` code is included to provide your toaster statechart thread enough time to respond before it is tested (from the main thread).

+  I'm going to try and show how a miros statechart works, without using technical-language.
+To do this, I'll tell you a story about some characters interacting in a little universe.

+  The story will have some pictures, which I have created using a UML drawing tool.
+The images are intended to get someone who hasn't seen UML before, comfortable looking at statecharts drawn this way.
+These pictures will act as a bridge between the story and how to program a statechart.
+If an image is too small in your browser, click on it to open it as a full-sized pdf.

+  If you find the story is confusing, don't worry, a concrete and straightforward statechart example will follow it.
+With each reading, the statechart mechanics should become more and more evident.

+.. admonition:: Scott Volk: 2018-09-09

+  I will also pepper the story with boxes, like this one, containing hints about what is going on.
+I challenge you *not* to read these boxes in your first reading of the story, especially if you are new to this type of technical language, read them after you have programmed your first statechart.
+See if you can *guess* how the story's features, and characters, relate to some of the programming concepts you know already.

 Story
 ^^^^^
 Let's build a little universe.